If you own a small business, you usually have that person.

 Choosing Key Person Life Insurance

-Permanent life insurance provides protection for a lifetime for either yourself or the individual on the policy, including a key person.
+Permanent life insurance provides protection for a lifetime for either yourself or the individual on the policy, including a key person where as estate planning with life insurance provides coverage for all your assets and debts.

 For key person disability insurance, coverage is offered until the insured person ends employment reaches or certain age or the benefit period runs out.
 In this type of insurance, a total disability occurs when a key person is under the care of a doctor because of sickness or an injury and is unable to perform their vital work duties.